Your #1 priority: taking care of yourself

 Every single word in the English language that indicates that one might be prioritizing taking care of oneself over taking care of others has a pejorative connotation.
 To name a few: antisocial, arrogant, avaricious, sinner, slut, thief, betrayer, boastful, brutal, careless, cold-hearted, conceited, controlling, criminal, deserter, dishonest, disobedient, disrespectful, egotistical, greedy, hard-hearted, inconsiderate, intolerant, mercenary, neglectful, opportunist, possessive, self-seeking, selfish, thoughtless, wasteful, unkind, to name a few.

 When some my clients have objected to me using the word "selfish" as a positive word, I asked them, "Can you think of any single word in the English language that means, 'concern for one's own interests' that has a positive connotation?"
 They can't.
 So unless I coin a new word, which I've decided not to do, we need to rehabilitate the word selfish.
+PS.
+Actually two English words I've found that denote selfishness and also have a positive connotation: self-care and self-love.
+But we need a broader word that means "having concern for one's own interests."
+That word is selfishness.

 This good/bad paradigm runs deep in our upbringing and culture